leafo/lapis/docs/reference.md

 application runs directly in Nginx and this configuration is what routes requests from Nginx to your Lua code.

-Feel free to look at the generated config file (`nginx.conf` is the only important file).
+Feel free to look at the generated configuration file (`nginx.conf` is the only important file).
 Here's a brief overview of what it does:

  * Any requests inside `/static/` will serve files out of the directory